1941 (film): Plot

-On Saturday, December 13, 1941, at 7:01 a.m. (six days after the attack on Pearl Harbor), an Imperial Japanese Navy submarine, commanded by Akiro Mitamura and carrying Kriegsmarine officer Wolfgang von Kleinschmidt, surfaces off the Californian coast.
-Wanting to destroy something "honorable" in Los Angeles, Mitamura decides to target Hollywood.
-Later that morning, a 10th Armored Division M3 Lee tank crew, consisting of Sergeant Frank Tree, Corporal Chuck Sitarski, and Privates Foley, Reese, and Henshaw, are having breakfast at a cafe where dishwasher Wally Stephens and his friend Dennis DeSoto work.
-Wally is planning to enter a dance contest at a club that evening with his girlfriend, Betty Douglas.
-Sitarski instantly dislikes Wally and trips him, causing a fight.
+Six days after the attack on Pearl Harbor, an Imperial Japanese Navy submarine, commanded by Akiro Mitamura and carrying Kriegsmarine officer Wolfgang von Kleinschmidt, surfaces off the Californian coast.
+Wanting to destroy something "honorable", Mitamura decides to target Hollywood.
+Later that morning, a 10th Armored Division M3 Lee tank crew, consisting of Sergeant Frank Tree, Corporal Chuck Sitarski, and Privates Foley, Reese, and Henshaw, are having breakfast at Malcolmb's Café, where dishwasher Wally Stephens and his friend, fry cook Dennis DeSoto, work.
+Wally plans to enter a dance contest at the Crystal Ballroom that evening with his girlfriend, Betty Douglas.
+The extremely short-tempered Sitarski deliberately trips him, instigating an angry scuffle.
+Once the soldiers depart, Wally and Dennis are fired.

-In Death Valley, United States Army Air Forces Captain Wild Bill Kelso lands his Curtiss P-40 Warhawk fighter at a roadside store and gas station, which he accidentally blows up.
-Meanwhile, in Los Angeles, Major General Joseph W. Stilwell attempts to calm the public, who believe Japan will attack California.
-During a press conference at Daugherty Field in Long Beach, Captain Loomis Birkhead, Stilwell's aide, meets his old flame Donna Stratton, who is General Stilwell's new secretary.
-Aware that Donna is sexually aroused by airplanes, Birkhead lures her into the cockpit of a B-17 bomber to seduce her.
-When his attempt fails, Donna punches him; as he falls, Birkhead accidentally releases a bomb, which rolls against the conference's grandstand and explodes, though Stilwell and the crowd escape unhurt.
+As United States Army Air Forces Captain Wild Bill Kelso chaotically searches for Japanese forces in his Curtiss P-40, Major General Joseph W. Stilwell holds a press conference at Daugherty Field in Long Beach, where his aide, Captain Loomis Birkhead, meets his old flame Donna Stratton, Stilwell's new secretary.
+Aware that she is sexually aroused by airplanes, Birkhead coaxes her into the cockpit of a B-17 bomber.
+As he unsuccessfully attempts to seduce her he accidentally releases a bomb, which collides with the grandstand and explodes.
+Stilwell and the crowd escape unhurt.

-At the Santa Monica oceanside home of her father Ward Douglas and his wife Joan, Betty and her friend Maxine Dexheimer, who have just become USO hostesses, tell Wally that they are only allowed to dance with servicemen as they are now the only male patrons allowed in the club.
-Wally hides in the garage when Ward, who disapproves of him, appears.
-Sgt.
-Tree and his crew arrive and inform Ward and Joan that the army wants to install an anti-aircraft battery in their yard.
-Sitarski begins flirting with Betty, and Wally falls from the loft where he was hiding.
-Wally and Sitarski recognize each other from the cafe, and the tankers dump Wally into a passing garbage truck.
+At the oceanside home of Ward and Joan Douglas in Santa Monica, Betty and her friend Maxine Dexheimer, who have just become USO hostesses, tell Wally that only servicemen are now allowed in the Ballroom.
+As Wally hides in the garage from Ward, Sgt.
+Tree arrives with his team and informs the Douglas's that an anti-aircraft gun will be installed in their front yard.
+Wally falls from his hiding spot while Sitarski flirts with Betty, and is ejected by the soldiers into a passing garbage truck.

-Meanwhile, the Japanese submarine has become lost trying to find Los Angeles after their compass malfunctions.
-A landing party goes ashore and captures lumberjack Hollis "Holly" Wood.
-Aboard the sub, Hollis is searched and the crew is excited to find a small toy compass, which Hollis swallows.
-After the crew attempts to make Hollis excrete the compass by forcing him to drink prune juice, he escapes from the submarine.